Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated significant potential in developing Role-Playing Agents (RPAs).
-However, current research primarily evaluates RPAs using famous fictional characters, allowing models to rely on memory associated with character names.
-This dependency creates a bias that limits the generalization of RPAs to unseen personas.
-To address this issue, we propose an anonymous evaluation method.
-Experiments across multiple benchmarks reveal that anonymization significantly degrades role-playing performance, confirming that name exposure carries implicit information.
-Furthermore, we investigate personality augmentation to enhance role fidelity under anonymous setting.
-We systematically compare the efficacy of personality traits derived from human annotations versus those self-generated by the model.
-Our results demonstrate that incorporating personality information consistently improves RPA performance.
-Crucially, self-generated personalities achieve performance comparable to human-annotated ones.
-This work establishes a fairer evaluation protocol and validates a scalable, personality-enhanced framework for constructing robust RPAs.
+Large Language Models (LLMs) have shown remarkable potential in developing role-playing agents (RPAs).
+However, current evaluation frameworks rely heavily on well-known fictional characters, raising a critical concern: models may be leveraging their internal training memory of these characters rather than demonstrating role-playing capabilities.
+This reliance often leads to significant performance degradation when RPAs encounter unseen or out-of-distribution personas.
+To address this, we propose a more rigorous evaluation protocol designed to decouple role-playing proficiency from character recognition.
+Our experiments across multiple benchmarks demonstrate that \emph{anonymizing} characters degrades performance, confirming that name exposure provides implicit cues that mask a model's true capability.
+To mitigate this, we investigate diverse personality augmentation as a method to enhance role fidelity in anonymous settings.
+We systematically analyze the impact of various personality-description methods on agent behavior and consistency.
+Our results show that incorporating personality information consistently improves RPA performance.
+This work establishes a more equitable evaluation standard and validates a scalable, personality-enhanced framework for constructing robust RPAs.\footnote{Code: \url{https://github.com/MiuLab/RolePlayBench}}